-got a 32-bit windows and think you are limited to 3-4GB of memory? there is a trick I just learned which can increase the memory windows says it has available by using virtual memory on multiple logical drive letters.
+got a 32-bit windows and think you are limited to 3-4GB of memory? do lots of concurrency like lots of cmd shells for development? there is a trick I learned which can increase the memory windows says it has available by using FIXED (not auto- or system-allocated) Virtual Memory on multiple logical drive letters.

-I have a 32-bit windows and 32-bit processor (Pentium 4 HT 3GiB). it's through virtual memory. task manager says it has 11GB, because I am using 2 hard disks. actually, I could have more virtual memory if I wanted, as long as I have a 2nd hard drive, or I can partition my 1st hard drive up into multiple pieces.
+I could have more virtual memory if I wanted, as long as I have multiphe physical hard drives, or I can partition my 1st hard drive up into multiple pieces but that doesn't work as well.

 Increasing VM beyond 4096MB on 32-bit windows

-you want 1 primary parition usually which has your OS and data, which you should resize (shrink), use gparted ( gparted ) to resize and create and format blank partitions. an extended partition which fills the rest of the unpartitioned space, and logical drives(partitions) which fill up the extended partition.
+you want 1 primary parition which usually which has your OS and data, and 1 extended which you should resize (shrink), per physical disk, at best. use gparted ( gparted ) or your favorite disk management/partitioning utility to 1.resize, 2.create, and 3.format as NTFS blank partitions (avoid formatting anything with data in it please, that could hurt your windows installation or your data). the extended partition should fills the rest of the unpartitioned space. divide up the extended partition into logical drives(partitions) which fill up that extended partition.

-when you set the virtual memory on that drive, set a fixed 4096 (minimum and maximum).
+when you set the virtual memory on that drive, set a fixed 4096 per partition (minimum and maximum).

 the logical drive letters are drive letters like d:, e: f: g:, etc, so realize they can only go up to z:, don't forget to take into account your os recovery partition drive letter and cdrom drive letter, memory card reader, and any flash drives you have. it can reach up to Z: quickly.